ujr/guides/drafts/Generalities.md

 after a checkout of the codebase the product can be built and automated tests can be run.
 Here are some guidelines:

-- always keep the codebase in revision control (e.g. Git)
+- always keep the codebase in a source control system (e.g. Git)
 - keep codebase and product in a one-to-one relation
 - include all artifacts needed to build the product: all source files, non-code assets, test data, and build tools (except